All Episodes

 This solves absolutely nothing.

-Tell them to start bringing dumb proposals.
+Tell him to start bringing dumb proposals.

 That's what I'd say.

-Tell them to just stay out of our life.
+Yeah, tell them to just stay out of our life.

 And you know what?